-MSRRF will return to Arcot Hall for a sixth year.
-This great event is loved by those who take part, many of whom return year on year for another crack at winning our very own Claret Jug.
+MSRRF returned to Arcot Hall for a seventh year.
+This great event is loved by those who take part, many of whom return year on year for another try at winning our very own Claret Jug.

 This May, MSRRF will host a golf event south of Northumberland for the first time as we take the MSRRF Championship to the fantastic Beamish Park Golf Club, County Durham.

 Hot food will be served upon players returning to the clubhouse following their round.
 The presentation evening, announcement of the overall winning team and the charity auction will take place in the bar, which will be open and serving soft and alcoholic drinks.